 Why use generic drugs?
 Generic drugs offer a safe and economic way to meet your prescription drug needs.
 The generic name of a drug is its chemical name; the name brand is the name under which the manufacturer advertises and sells a drug.
 Under Federal law, generic and name brand drugs must meet the same standards for safety, purity, strength, and effectiveness.
 Generic drugs contain the same active ingredients and are equivalent in strength and dosage to the original brand name product.
 All manufacturing and marketing of a generic drug is conducted following strict guidelines established by the U.S. Food and Drug Administration (FDA).
 No prescription drug can be sold in the U.S. without FDA approval.
 The manufacturing facilities of all drug companies, whether they make generic or brand name drugs, must pass stringent, regular inspections by the FDA.
-There is no difference between the standards set for drug companies that make brand name or generic medications.
-Many drug companies that make brand name drugs also make generic drugs.
+There is no difference between the standards set for drug companies that make brand name or generic drugs.
 A generic prescription costs you -- and us -- less than a name brand prescription.